Opaque Cybercheck AI crime fighting tool accused of contributing to multiple wrongful convictions

 Occurred: August 2024

-Developed by Adam Mosher and used in nearly 8,000 cases across 40 US states, Cybercheck employs machine learning to analyse extensive data sources, including social media and digital forensics, to identify suspects and gather evidence.Β
+Developed by Adam Mosher and used in nearly 8,000 cases across 40 US states, Cybercheck employs machine learning to analyse extensive data sources, including social media and digital forensics, to identify suspects and gather evidence.

 Mosher claims the tool boasts over 90 percent accuracy, significantly expediting research that would typically require hundreds of human hours.

-The AI tool reportedly triangulated Black's cellphone location with over 90 percent accuracy; however, there was no direct evidence linking him to the location of his alleged crime and jurors indicated they may not have convicted him without the Cybercheck report.
+However, there was no direct evidence linking him to the location of his alleged crime and jurors indicated they may not have convicted him without the Cybercheck report.

-The lack of transparency has raised the prospect of multiple potential miscarriages of justice, and led some courts to exclude Cybercheck evidence.
+The lack of transparency raised the prospect of multiple potential miscarriages of justice, and led some courts to exclude Cybercheck evidence.
 For example, a New York judge ruled against its use when prosecutors failed to demonstrate its acceptance within the scientific community.

-Investigations have also revealed that Mosher made dubious claims about his qualifications and previous expert testimonies.Β
+Investigations have also revealed that Mosher made dubious claims about his qualifications and previous expert testimonies.

-The ongoing legal challenges and criticisms of Cybercheck highlight concerns about the tool itself and the governance of its owner Global Intelligence and the cases it has been involved in.Β
+The ongoing legal challenges and criticisms of Cybercheck highlight concerns about the tool itself and the governance of its owner Global Intelligence and the cases it has been involved in.

 It also raises broader questions regarding the use of AI in policing and criminal justice.
 Notably, the increasing reliance on AI tools - particularly unverified tools - in the US justice system raises questions about fairness in legal proceedings and the potential for wrongful convictions based on flawed data analysis.